Modernizing ITSM – Shifting from Reactive to Resilient Cyber Operations

 Frameworks that support service management, like ITIL, VeriSM, and FitSM, continue to evolve.
 Governance frameworks such as COBIT also contribute, but with a different emphasis.
 The guidance is clear, but implementation often stalls, leaving a gap between vision and execution.
 The Digital Value Management System® (DVMS) helps close that gap.

-The DVMS is not a new framework; it’s an overlay.
+The DVMS is not a new framework.
+It’s an overlay.
 It works with what already exists, adding structure and alignment without disruption.
-Rather than replacing existing practices, it connects them to broader organizational goals.
-It helps close the gap between strategic intent and operational delivery.
+Rather than replace existing practices, it connects them to broader organizational goals.
+It connects long-term goals to day-to-day execution, translating strategy into results.

 From Reactive Utility to Resilient Capability

-Most IT Service Management (ITSM) programs emphasize uptime, ticket flow, and process compliance metrics.
-While these aspects are essential, they often fail to provide the value that business leaders recognize or prioritize.
-For many executives and board members, ITSM is viewed merely as a component of the technical infrastructure, necessary to ensure continuity but not integral to strategic direction.
-This mindset is precisely what the Digital Value Management System (DVMS) seeks to change by aligning ITSM practices with organizational goals such as resilience, trust, and improved business outcomes.
+Most ITSM programs focus on uptime, ticket flow, and process compliance.
+While these are important, they rarely deliver the value business leaders recognize or prioritize.
+To many executives and board members, ITSM remains part of the technical infrastructure, a domain that ensures continuity but doesn’t drive strategy.
+That mindset is precisely what the DVMS challenges, by helping ITSM practices connect to organizational goals like resilience, trust, and business outcomes.

 Traditional ITSM tools weren’t built for that.
 They focus on process execution, not managing digital business risk or measuring trust.
-While ITSM frameworks encourage systems thinking and value co-creation, they still describe themselves as ‘best practice’, a model rooted in past success.
-That orientation can lag emerging needs.
+Frameworks encourage systems thinking and value co-creation, but they still describe themselves as ‘best practice’, a model rooted in past success.
+That orientation can lag behind emerging needs.
 The DVMS overlay becomes essential because it exposes gaps between what frameworks describe and what strategic and operational intent demand.

 Why ITSM Frameworks Fall Short